 Families are referred to Gracewood in a variety of ways, including homeless shelters, churches, social service agencies, and family and friends.
 Following are the steps for Admission to Gracewood's residential family care program.

-The single mother contacts Gracewood by telephone, email or fax and requests an application.
-Gracewood staff send an application for her to complete.
+The single mother downloads Gracewood application online and completes it.
 Once the application is returned, the admissions team meets to evaluate the prospective client's application.
 If it is determined at this point that the family is not a good fit for the Gracewood residential family care program, they will be contacted and given an appropriate referral.

 Click here for the Gracewood Application for Admission.